-An introduction to leveraging technology to maximize firm profitability.
-Students will be taught spreadsheet utilization, teleconferencing techniques, social media utilization and website analytics.
-Course will include an introduction to fundamental concepts of management information systems and project management in the information age.
-Addresses the impact of information systems in each of the functional areas of business to improve organizational effectiveness.
+This course is an introduction to leveraging technology to maximize firm profitability.
+Topics covered include spreadsheet utilization, teleconferencing techniques, social media utilization, website analytics, fundamental concepts of management information systems and project management.
 Ethical considerations related to information and technology will be discussed.